Rana-KV/ISP/Part-1/Readme.md

 <details>
 <summary> How should I create the Github issue? </summary>

-  - Use the template of provided in the resources section to create the Github issue.
+  - Use the template of provided in the **Resources and Links** section to create the Github issue.

 </details>

 <details>
 <summary> How should I create the security self-assessment document? </summary>

-  - Use the template of provided in the resources section to create the security self-assessment document.
+  - Use the template of provided in the **Resources and Links** section to create the security self-assessment document.

 </details>